 The images below show 3D-printed parts of the AO-2.5RT/M, BLU-63, and PTAB-1M.
 Additional 3D-prints are in progress.

 The 3D-prints are hollow, inert, lightweight, and entirely comprised of plastic.
 Often several attempts are needed to determine the most durable construction because small pieces or decorative elements can become brittle if printed incorrectly.
 Once the design is proven, multiple objects can be reprinted fairly quickly.
 SLA resin is the preferred printing method to obtain highly accurate details and reduce unrealistic banding that is common with fused deposition modeling (FDM) printers.
-After sanding out the rafting artifacts, the next step in producing data replica would be to determine a suitable paint and then burnish, degrade, or slightly damage the surface appearance to match the real world appearances seen in conflict zone documentation videos.
+After sanding out the rafting artifacts, the next step in producing a data replica would be to determine a suitable paint and then burnish, degrade, or slightly damage the surface appearance to match the real world appearances seen in conflict zone documentation videos.

-One of the advantages to the laborious process of developing 3D-printed data, compared to 3D-rendered data, is how quickly new scenes can be staged and how easily debris can be added to modify the object's appearance.
+One of the advantages to the more laborious process of developing 3D-printed data, compared to 3D-rendered data, is how quickly new scenes can be staged and how easily debris can be added to modify the object's appearance.
 Although adding procedural dirt texture is fairly simple in 3D modeling environments, modeling realistic obfuscations can be time consuming.
-In real world environments, this is as simple as throwing sand over the object.
+In real world environments, this is as simple as throwing sand or mud over the object.
 Below is an example of the AO-2.5RT cluster munition mimicking a typical documentation photo from Syria.
 Often the AO-2.5RT appears covered in dirt and partially stuck in the ground because it failed to detonate.
 For this reason, the unexploded device can be dangerous and should not handled without appropriate UXO training.
 The 3D prints can be safely handled and pose no risk to the handler.

 Future updates to this page will provide more details about the results of training with various permutations of 3D-printed, 3D-rendered, and original videos.
 Follow the VFRAME project on https://github.com/vframeio for code updates and documentation.
 This research is a work in progress.
 For information about how to get involved with this project, please contact researchers at Mnemonic.